-As a part of maintenance and releasing new features, “Redshift create drop table if exists” option is now available in the database after Oct 16, 2014.
-Previously, it was bit cumbersome to check the existence of a table prior to create or drop it.
+As a part of maintenance and releasing new features, the “Redshift create drop table if exists” option is now available in the database after Oct 16, 2014.
+Previously, it was a bit cumbersome to check the existence of a table prior to create or drop it.

 Querying in the Redshift catalog or information schema table, was the only way to know if any table exists or not.
 For example, in past, in order to check the existence of a table the following extra query need to be issued in Redshift:

 SELECT TOP 1 tablename FROM pg_table_def t WHERE t.tablename = 'test';